pingidentity/liquibase-db-merge-tool/README.md

 Liquibase DB Migration Tool migrates data from one database to another.
 Data can be moved between H2, MySQL and PostgreSQL.

-It is a standalone tool that complements software products (such as PingCentral) that use liquibase to move between databases.
+It is a standalone tool that complements software products that use liquibase to manage databases.

 ## Introduction